WELCOME to the Website of The Gospel Faith Messenger Ministry.

 May you be inspired, encouraged and challenged by what you read.

-The GFM Ministry has been in operation for 53 years and continues to grow in its spiritual influence in many countries of the world.
+The GFM Ministry has been in operation for over 54 years and continues to grow in its spiritual influence in many countries of the world.
 Our Message is simple: JESUS CHRIST IS ALIVE TODAY to meet your every need through the power of the Holy Spirit!
 He is only a sincere prayer away!
 Reach out to Him and find in Him the real answers you need for your daily living.

 Living for, and Serving Jesus is very exciting indeed, and we invite you to seek Him while He may be found.
 The best is yet to come for those who will believe the promises of God!

 We have some of Rodney's Books in PDF format that can be freely downloaded (see Resources)

 God Bless YOU!

 The Bible stresses the need for us edify others and to be edified ourselves.
 The word “edify, edification” means “to construct, build up and to establish”.
 Whether we realize it or not, every one of us needs to experience being edified if we are to have victory in our day-to-day Christian life and experience.
 God has given us special ways by which we can not only edify ourselves, but also be used by Him to edify other people.